Data-driven stabilization of switched and constrained linear systems: Numerical examples

-We collect $100$ datasets from open-loop experiments, with $T_i=20$ for all $\i$, and the samples of the disturbance $\dist$ satisfying an energy bound as in \eqref{eq:Phiepsilon} with $\epsilon = 0.01$; the corresponding compatibility sets and matrices $\Phi_i$'s are computed as in \cref{rem:refineddisturbance}.
+and, for all $\i$, $F_i = 0$ and $C_i = \diag(1,3,1)$, corresponding to a larger penalization for the second state.
+We collect $100$ datasets from open-loop experiments, with $T_i=20$ for all $\i$, and the samples of the disturbance $\dist$ satisfying an energy bound as in \eqref{eq:Phiepsilon}; the corresponding compatibility sets and matrices $\Phi_i$'s are computed as in \cref{rem:refineddisturbance}.
 For each dataset, we aim at designing a controller to optimize the $\mc{H}_\infty$ performance of the system, by solving the data-driven program \eqref{eq:mainHinf}.

-Note that each $\bar A_i$ is unstable and that $\frac{1}{3}(\bar A_1+\bar A_2+\bar A_3)$ also has an eigenvalue with positive real part; moreover, even in the case of known model, the condition \eqref{eq:specialPi_average} results in unfeasibility of the \gls{LM} inequalities \eqref{eq:LM1} --and similarly of \eqref{eq:mainHinf}.
-However, with an oracle of the system matrices, feasibility of \eqref{eq:mainHinf} is expected when the compatibility sets are small enough, based on \cref{lem:existenceofspecialsol} and the fact that the matrix $0.2 \bar A_1+0.6\bar A_2+0.2\bar A_3$ is Hurwitz.
+Note that each $\bar A_i$ is unstable and so is $\frac{1}{3}(\bar A_1+\bar A_2+\bar A_3)$; moreover, even in the case of known model, the condition \eqref{eq:specialPi_average} results in unfeasibility of the \gls{LM} inequalities \eqref{eq:LM1} --and similarly of \eqref{eq:mainHinf}.
+However, with an oracle of the system matrices, feasibility of \eqref{eq:mainHinf} under \eqref{eq:specialPi_convex} is expected when the compatibility sets are small enough, based on \cref{lem:existenceofspecialsol} and the fact that the matrix $0.2 \bar A_1+0.6\bar A_2+0.2\bar A_3$ is Hurwitz.